Uninett/Argus/README.md

   * `GET`: returns the specific phone number of the logged in user
     <details>
     <summary>Example response body:</summary>

     ```json
     {
       "pk": 2,
       "user": 1,
       "phone_number": "+4767676767"
-    },
+    }
     ```
     </details>
-  * `PUT`: updates and returns one of the logged in user's phone numbers by pk
+  * `PUT`: updates and returns one of the logged in user's phone numbers by PK
     * Example request body: same as `POST` to `/api/v1/auth/phone-number/`
-  * `DELETE`: deletes one of the logged in user's phone numbers by pk
+  * `DELETE`: deletes one of the logged in user's phone numbers by PK
 </details>

 <details>